First published: February 22nd 2022

 How to manage a layoff in the workplace

-You should provide information on lay-offs through employment contracts, policies, and handbooks.
-This is especially for businesses that practice lay-offs or follows a specific custom.
+You should provide written information on lay-offs in your employment contracts, policies, and employee handbook.

 Selecting employees for lay-off

-Whether you’re dealing with lay-offs, short-time working, or redundancy, selecting employees must be fair and reasonable.
+Whether you’re dealing with lay-offs, short-time working, or redundancy, you must ensure that you use fair and objective methods of selection if only some of your employees are being laid off.

-Under the Employment Equality Act (2015), your lay-off selection must not discriminate against these protected characteristics:
+Under the Employment Equality Act (2015), you must not treat one employee less favourably than another based on any of these protected characteristics:

-If an employee thinks they were selected against any characteristic, they may raise a discrimination claim to the Workplace Relations Commission (WRC).
+If an employee thinks they were selected because of any of the above characteristics, they may raise a discrimination claim to the Workplace Relations Commission.

 Can you lay off an employee without notice?

-You must legally provide a notice period to staff before applying lay-offs or short-time work.
-Aim to keep them informed throughout the situation.
+You must give as much notice as reasonably possible to staff before confirming lay-offs or short-time work.
+It’s also important to keep employees informed of any developments or changes.

 Can a laid-off employee claim for redundancy?

-They can claim for redundancy if the lay-off or short-time work is for:
+Laid-off employees can make a redundancy claim if the period of lay-off or short-time work lasts for: